-"Joey is right," I said, intent on my search and smiling at Teeney while handing her my phone.
-"His name is Steve Rodgers, and looked up in time to nearly miss the blond brick wall of a man as we were reaching Stone Way, and I let my anger come back with extra venom.
+"Joey is right, his name is Steve Rogers."
+I said, intent on my search and smiling at Teeney while handing her my phone.
+I just looked up in time to nearly miss the blond brick wall of a man as we were reaching Stone Way, and I let my anger come back with extra venom.

 "No bad words Li Li."
 She scolded me, I smiled despite my anger and couldn't help the laugh that came out suddenly.